neocturne/fastd/doc/source/manual/config.rst

 | ``float yes|no;``

-  The float option can be used to accept connections from the peer with the specified key from other addresses that the configured ones.
+  The float option can be used to accept connections from the peer with the specified key from other addresses than the configured ones.